Registration Details

 All relay team members must attain the same high school or be on the same high school team.
 THERE WILL BE NO ALL-STAR RELAYS AT THE NEW BALANCE NATIONAL OUTDOOR MEET.
 Teams will be disqualified if they run a relay with athletes from different high schools.

-Relay teams should qualify with marks made from either indoor 2024-2025 or 2025 spring track.
+Relay teams should qualify with marks made from either Indoor/Winter 2025-2026 Track or 2026 Outdoor/Spring Track.

-Relay composite times will be accepted in all relay events if the individual marks were made after December 2024.
+Relay composite times will be accepted in all relay events if the individual marks were made after December 2025.
 In order to use composites for a relay, marks must be run in open races.
 WE WILL NOT ACCEPT RELAY SPLITS FOR A COMPOSITE MARK.
 The ONLY exception to this rule is we are allowing teams to use a 1200m relay split to assist with a composite DMR.
 This 1200m split must be FAT and verifiable in online results.
 The 1200m leg in the DMR can also be a projection using the Runnerspace Purdy Conversion using a 1000m, 1500m, 1600m, or 1 Mile time.
 To find the 1200m time, you’ll need to enter 1200m times until you arrive to the matching 1000m, 1500m, 1600m, or 1 Mile time in the Purdy column.
 Our seeding committee reserves the right to adjust the time.

 When calculating composite relay times, no adjustments can be made for athletes having running starts.
 You simply have to add up the fastest FAT times they have from open races.